I see a bad moon rising

 Decentralised cryptos are also the entry route for purchasing NFTs.
 Central banks warn “responsible citizens” against unregulated and wildly fluctuating NFT values as much as the cryptocurrencies themselves that are used to buy them.
 As an example, The Central Bank of Ireland issued a warning in March 2022 on the risks of investing in crypto assets, as part of a European-wide campaign by the European Supervisory Authorities.

 Bitcoin, and other blockchain-based cryptocurrencies are uncontrollable open-source code that exists as tens of thousands of copies on servers dispersed throughout the entire world.
-Perhaps the central banks’ efforts will actually prompt demand for Bitcoin, pushing its value back up and beyond former levels.
+Perhaps the efforts put behind central bank digital currencies will actually prompt demand for Bitcoin, pushing its value back up and beyond former levels.